ethercis/ehrservice/aql-processor/README.md

 Known issues
 ============
-This currently supports a limited set of AQL operators
+This currently supports a limited set of AQL operators